 2 teaspoons kosher salt, plus more to taste

 4 cups chicken stock or water, plus more as needed

-- Rinse the peas thoroughly in several changes of water to remove any bits of hull and stickiness.
-When the water runs clear, transfer the peas into a large saucepan.
-Add the onion, garlic, bay leaves, thyme, parsley, carrot, celery, and salt.
-Add enough cold water to submerge the peas to a depth of 1 inch.
-Bring to a boil, skim off the foam, reduce the heat, and simmer gently until the peas are tender, 15−45 minutes, depending on their size and freshness.
+- Rinse peas thoroughly to remove any stickiness and bits of hull.
+When the water runs clear, transfer peas to a large saucepan.
+Add onion, garlic, bay leaves, thyme, parsley, carrot, celery, and salt.
+Add enough cold water to cover peas by 1 inch.
+Bring to a boil, skim off any foam, then reduce heat and simmer gently until the peas are tender, about 15 to 45 minutes depending on their size and freshness.
 Add water as needed to keep the peas submerged.

-- Taste the peas.
-If they need more salt, remove the pan from the heat and stir in more salt.
-Legumes love salt, so don’t underestimate how much they will need.
-Let the pan of peas sit for at least 15 minutes to give the peas time to absorb the seasoning.
-Discard the bay leaves, herb sprigs, carrot, and celery.
-You can store the peas in their liquid or drain them.
-Store covered and refrigerated for up to three days.
+- Remove from heat and adjust seasoning as needed.
+(Legumes love salt, so don’t underestimate how much they will need.)
+Set aside for at least 15 minutes to give peas time to absorb seasoning.
+Discard bay leaves, herb sprigs, carrot, and celery.
+You can store peas in the cooking liquid or drain them.
+Peas will keep covered in refrigerator for up to three days.